AlexDresco/algorithm/README.md

 * Know your data structures: some common operations were expensive (remove in the middle of an array)
 * Change the structure of the algorithm: Notice parts of your algorithm that repeat the same operations on the same elements.
 Is there a way you can only do these operations once?

-## Things to do/check with coach:
-- The timing function takes a lot more time to run in Groups.java and Reverse.java which is confusing.
-I changed all the functions so they return a result (originally void) and I played with different sizes of arrays.
-I'm not sure what's going on there.